Q: Everyone, including Charles Krauthammer, has done a 180 with the word “decimate.” It is everywhere both overused and misused.

 Although it’s now OK to use “decimate” in this looser sense, the word still carries some of its old etymological baggage.

-That’s why we think it’s best to avoid using “decimate” in a way that clearly conflicts with its old sense of to destroy by a tenth.
+That’s why we don’t use it at all and why we think those who do should avoid using “decimate” in a way that clearly conflicts with its old sense of to destroy by a tenth.

-For example, we wouldn’t use it with a specific figure, as in “the storm decimated two-thirds of the city.”
+For example, we wouldn’t recommend using it with a specific figure, as in “the storm decimated two-thirds of the city.”

-And we wouldn’t use it to describe total destruction, as in “The crop was completely decimated.”
+And we don’t think it should be used to describe total destruction, as in “The crop was completely decimated.”
 Beware of those adverbs!

 In Origins of the Specious, our book about language myths and misconceptions, we discuss the etymology of “decimate.”